-Note: Features in italics are NOT available in the 56F8167 device.
+Note: Features in italics are NOT available in the 56F8157 device.

-- Pulse Width Modulator: - In the 56F8367, two Pulse Width Modulator modules, each with six PWM outputs, three Current Sense inputs, and three Fault inputs; fault-tolerant design with dead time insertion; supports both center-aligned and edge-aligned modes - In the 56F8167, one Pulse Width Modulator module, with six PWM outputs, three Current Sense inputs, and three Fault inputs; fault-tolerant design with dead time insertion; supports both center-aligned and edge-aligned modes - Four 12-bit, Analog-to-Digital Converters (ADCs), which support four simultaneous conversions with quad, 4-pin multiplexed inputs; ADC and PWM modules can be synchronized through Timer C, channels 2 and 3 - Quadrature Decoder: - In the 56F8367, two four-input Quadrature Decoders or two additional Quad Timers - In the 56F8167, one four-input Quadrature Decoder, which works in conjunction with Quad Timer A - Temperature Sensor can be connected, on the board, to any of the ADC inputs to monitor the on-chip temperature - Quad Timer: - In the 56F8367, four dedicated general-purpose Quad Timers totaling six dedicated pins: Timer C with two pins and Timer D with four pins - In the 56F8167, two general-purpose Quad Timers; Timer A works in conjunction with Quadrature Decoder 0 or GPIO and Timer C works in conjunction with GPIO - Up to two FlexCAN (CAN Version 2.0 B-compliant) modules with 2-pin port for transmit and receive
+- Pulse Width Modulator: - In the 56F8357, two Pulse Width Modulator modules, each with six PWM outputs, three Current Sense inputs, and four Fault inputs; fault-tolerant design with dead time insertion; supports both center-aligned and edge-aligned modes - In the 56F8157, one Pulse Width Modulator module with six PWM outputs, three Current Sense inputs, and three Fault inputs; fault-tolerant design with dead time insertion; supports both center-aligned and edge-aligned modes - Four 12-bit, Analog-to-Digital Converters (ADCs), which support four simultaneous conversions with quad, 4-pin multiplexed inputs; ADC and PWM modules can be synchronized through Timer C, channels 2 and 3 - Quadrature Decoder: - In the 56F8357, two four-input Quadrature Decoders or two additional Quad Timers - In the 56F8157, one four-input Quadrature Decoder, which works in conjunction with Quad Timer A - Temperature Sensor can be connected, on the board, to any of the ADC inputs to monitor the on-chip temperature - Quad Timer: - In the 56F8357, four dedicated general-purpose Quad Timers totaling six dedicated pins: Timer C with two pins and Timer D with four pins - In the 56F8157, two general-purpose Quad Timers; Timer A works in conjunction with Quadrature Decoder 0 or GPIO and Timer C works in conjunction with GPIO - FlexCAN (CAN Version 2.0 B-compliant ) module with 2-pin port for transmit and receive

-- Two Serial Communication Interfaces (SCIs), each with two pins (or four additional GPIO lines) - Up to two Serial Peripheral Interfaces (SPIs), both with configurable 4-pin port (or eight additional GPIO lines) - In the 56F8367, SPI1 can also be used as Quadrature Decoder 1, Quad Timer B or GPIO - In the 56F8167, SPI1 can alternately be used only as GPIO - Computer Operating Properly (COP) / Watchdog timer - Two dedicated external interrupt pins - Up to 76 General Purpose I/O (GPIO) pins - External reset input pin for hardware reset - External reset output pin for system reset - Integrated Low-Voltage Interrupt Module - JTAG/Enhanced On-Chip Emulation (OnCE) for unobtrusive, processor speed-independent debugging - Software-programmable, Phase Lock Loop (PLL)-based frequency synthesizer for the core clock
+- Two Serial Communication Interfaces (SCIs), each with two pins (or four additional GPIO lines) - Two Serial Peripheral Interfaces (SPIs). both with configurable 4-pin port (or eight additional GPIO lines); SPI1 can also be used as Quadrature Decoder 1 or Quad Timer B - In the 56F8357, SPI1 can also be used as Quadrature Decoder 1 or Quad Timer B - In the 56F8157, SPI1 can alternately be used only as GPIO - Computer Operating Properly (COP) / Watchdog timer - Two dedicated external interrupt pins - Up to 76 General Purpose I/O (GPIO) pins - External reset input pin for hardware reset - External reset output pin for system reset - Integrated Low-Voltage Interrupt Module - JTAG/Enhanced On-Chip Emulation (OnCETM) for unobtrusive, processor speed-independent debugging - Software-programmable, Phase Lock Loop (PLL)-based frequency synthesizer for the core clock